We are here to help!

 Early Stage support groups are offered throughout the year and are accessible by phone.
 Led by a licensed clinical social workers, this 6-week service provides valuable information and an opportunity to share for people in the early stage of Alzheimer's and related disorders.

 Alzheimer's Texas* has worked for over a decade to assist in the development of community-based respite programs.
 Providing 3 - 4 hours of free care every week, these programs are volunteer run and provide meaningful engagement for a person with early to middle stage Alzheimer's or related disease.
 Caregivers are given the gift of time to take care of items related to their personal health and well-being.
 Many of these programs us our model and receive on-going training and support from our staff.

-In addition to community respite development, Alzheimer’s Texas* has an Early Stage social engagement program called Talking Baseball.
+In addition to community respite development, Alzheimer’s Texas* has Early Stage social engagement programs called Talking Baseball and Talking Football.
 Led by a group of dedicated volunteers, this program features 6 meetings where persons in the Early Stage and their caregivers reconnect with a lifetime of memories through conversations about a shared passion: baseball.
 Fun activities and themed food may these meetings a ton of fun!